-MOTOR SHOW 2021 will be going ahead on the 12th September
+MOTOR SHOW 2022 will be arriving on the 3rd JULY!

-We hope to have another interesting, eclectic mix of motors for MOTOR SHOW 2021 - from handsome sporting icons through to the cute & pretty little 3-wheeled Piaggio Apes (you'll definitely want one!), courtesy of Tukxi Ltd.
+We hope to have yet another interesting and broad mix of motors for MOTOR SHOW 2022 - from our expected sporting icons through to the cute & pretty little 3-wheeled Piaggio Apes (you'll definitely want one!), courtesy of Tukxi Ltd.